eheimer/openworld_api/README.md

 - are strictly responsible for receiving and parsing requests, passing the data off to appropriate services, and parsing and returning data back in the response.
+- req/res should be processed here, and not passed directly to services
 - should not deal directly with factories and repositories

 #### Services
 - encapsulate the vast bulk of the game logic
 - responsible for all error logging
-- need to know nothing about the request
+- need to know nothing about the request or response
-- if a decision is to be made about what data to collect based on the request, that logic should reside in the controller, not the service.

 #### Factories
 - should be used for creating/building entities, as well as mock